ptrckqn/shadibeshai-website/src/pages/lab.md

         accessibility and understanding across diverse communities.
 In her free time, she enjoys spending time with her friends and family or volunteering.
+    - title: Kelsy Dąbek
+      sub: Lab Volunteer
+      image: /uploads/kelsy-photo.jpeg
+      body: "Kelsy (she/her) completed her Honours degree in 2022-2023 under the supervision of Dr. Donald Sharpe.
+She examined varying information dissemination options to further the idea of effective ways to communicate clinical information on neurodevelopmental disorders on social media platforms, as a way to help curb misinformation online.
+She is graduating in the Spring of 2024 with a B.A.
+(Hons) in Psychology and hopes to further pursue education at the graduate level within the field of psychology.
+Her research interests include the etiology and treatment of neurodevelopmental disorders, as well as the intersection between health and psychology. "
 alumni:
   title: Lab Alumni
   bio: